 North Concord Shelter meal program

 FCC Concord volunteers gather in our large kitchen once a month to prepare a meal for men, women and children staying at the North Concord Shelter.
 We deliver and serve dinner at the shelter one Saturday each month.
 This homeless shelter is part of the Public Health Foundation Enterprises.
-This meal program, managed by the Contra Costa Interfaith Coalition, served 19,200 meals in 2014.
+This meal program, managed by the Interfaith Coalition of Contra Costa County, served 19,200 meals in 2014.

-FCC Concord is one of many Contra Costa congregations that provide meals and a clean, safe, and warm facility for families in the Winter Nights program, a shelter that moves from church to church during the coldest months of the year.
+FCC Concord is one of many Contra Costa congregations that support the Winter Nights program, which provides meals and a clean, safe, and warm facility for families during the coldest months of the year.
 Families stay in one church for two weeks at a time and are served breakfast and dinner each day, along with a bagged lunch.
 Tutoring is offered to school children, and supervised playtime is available as well.
 FCC Concord often partners with another church to provide the needed services.

 The Social Justice Alliance of the Interfaith Council of Contra Costa County administers the Winter Nights Rotating Family Shelter.